Energy use and emissions

-This section covers how to monitor energy use for your jobs on ARCHER2 and how to control the CPU frequency which allows some control over how much energy is consumed by jobs.
+The energy section describes how to monitor energy use for your jobs on ARCHER2 and how to control the CPU frequency which allows some control over how much energy is consumed by jobs.

 Important